-If you have been subjected to violence, you should complete an accident/incident form and inform your manager.
-Incidents should also be recorded in the Incident Log which is kept in the staff room.
+If you have been subjected to violence, you should complete an accident/incident form (BIRF) and inform your manager.
+Incidents should also be recorded in the Incident Log which are logged in Arbor, the student recording system.
 Police should be routinely involved in the more serious incidents.
 The circumstances will be treated confidentially and support measures will be provided, if required, to assist you in recovering from an incident.

-The increasing incidence of violence in schools is a reflection of changes in society's values and attitudes.
-Therefore, if you have been subjected to violence, neither you nor anyone else should consider that you have been inadequate or failed in your work.
-Potentially all members of staff are vulnerable to violence, but the overall effects of violence can vary and be influenced according to person, time, place and various other factors.
+All students attending Meadows School will have an Individual Risk Assessment/Crisis Support Plan which all staff should be made aware of and read.
+This will need to be updated annually or as/when changes occur.
 The particular needs of the students at Meadows School can lead them to exhibit dangerous behaviours.
 This can manifest itself in violent behaviour.
 There must be an understanding by all staff that violent behaviour can be expected, but not accepted.
 Staff who have regular contact with students will be trained in intervention techniques (Therapeutic Crisis Intervention) where necessary.
+Carry out workplace violence risk assessment where appropriate.